Last Updated: December 04 2023

 An online document editor which is used as base to create the Form Builder interface.

-Used in simPRO Mobile.
-A collection of parts and labour that becomes and corresponds to a cost centre in simPRO Enterprise.
+Used in Simpro Mobile.
+A collection of parts and labour that becomes and corresponds to a cost centre in Simpro Premium.

 The costs required to run a business, including rent, accounting fees, marketing, vehicles, internal staff and management wages, and other costs.
-In simPRO, this figure should be consistent across System Setup and your employee card files.
+In Simpro Premium, this figure should be consistent across System Setup and your employee card files.

 A type of payment that your business accepts, such as cash, credit card, vouchers etc.